sma/diceroller/README.md

 And the only thing left to do it deploy the app to some website so that I can access it from my iPhone and add it to my home screen so it looks like any other app.

-When I originally wrote this, I used Vercel, then still called "now" which had a `now` CLI command that could be used to host any folder with a static `index.html` with a single CLI command.
+When I originally wrote this, I used Vercel, then still called "now", which had a `now` CLI command that could be used to host any folder with a static `index.html` with a single CLI command.
 Feel free to use any service you like.
 Github pages seems to be a good option.

-If you want to extend the app, here are some ideas.
+If you want to extend the app, here are some ideas:

-+ Rerolling should not reroll the exploded dice, just the original once and of course explode dice again.
++ Rerolling should not reroll the exploded dice, just the original ones and of course explode dice again.
 This could be done by adding an `exploded` flag to `DieResult`.
 + Mark not only the maximum values, but also the minimum values, because for example Modiphius' [Star Trek](https://en.wikipedia.org/wiki/Star_Trek_Adventures) uses 1 as a critical success.
 + And whole you're on it, also mark the exploded dice.
-+ Then, allow the user to switch from the dice grid to a list of preconfigured die rolls (which can be edited of course) that are be specified using the usual notation like `2d20+1` with extensions like `4d6kh3` which shall mean that from rolling 4 six-sided dice I want to keep the highest 3 or `10d6cs=6` which shall mean that I roll 10 six-sided dice and then count the number of dice that show a six.
++ Then, allow the user to switch from the dice grid to a list of preconfigured die rolls (which can be edited of course) that are be specified using the usual notation like `2d20+1` with extensions like `4d6kh3` which shall mean that from rolling 4 six-sided dice I want to keep the highest 3 or `10d6cs=6` which shall mean that I roll 10 six-sided dice and then count the number of dice that show a six as a success.
 + Add some dice rolling animations.
 + Make those dice 3D.
 + Roll them if you shake your phone.